currantsforeyes/RetroPie-Setup/README.md

 General Usage
 -------------

-Shell script to setup the Raspberry Pi, Vero4K, ODroid-C1 or a PC running Ubuntu with many emulators and games, using EmulationStation as the graphical front end.
-Bootable pre-made images for the Raspberry Pi are available for those that want a ready-to-go system, downloadable from the releases section of GitHub or via our website at https://retropie.org.uk.
+Shell script to setup the Pine64 A64 running Armbian with many emulators and games, using EmulationStation as the graphical front end.
+There are no bootable pre-made images for the Pine A64 as it is not widely supported and quite an old device.

-This script is designed for use on Raspberry Pi OS (previously called Raspbian) on the Raspberry Pi, OSMC on the Vero4K or Ubuntu on the ODroid-C1 or a PC.
+This script is designed for use on Pine A64 mainline kernel implemented in Armbian.

-To run the RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git is installed:
+To run the Pine64 RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git is installed:

 ```shell
 sudo apt-get update